yazaroual/backend-coding-challenge/README.md

 3. Implement the API as if it will be used by a client.
 It means providing enough details on swagger.
 4. Not going too far.
 This work will allow to open the discussions on various design subjects.

 I understand that the position you need to fill involves working on CI/CD.
 I could have added some github actions to Build, Test on branches and mock a deployment when merged on main but that would probably not add more value to this demo.
 Still, I added a basic Build & Test on all pushes.
-I am whiling to discuss how I would have done it for a real project.
+I am willing to discuss how I would have done it for a real project.

 I hope you will enjoy the read !